Seut Baraing

-Seut Baraing is a Cambodian football player who currently plays for Phnom Penh Crown in the Cambodian League.
-He was born in September 29, 1999 in Siem Reap, Cambodia.
+Seut Baraing (born 29 September 1999) is a Cambodian professional footballer who plays as a left-back for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.

 Club career

 Baraing joined Cambodian side Phnom Penh Crown in 2011 and progressed through their youth ranks.
 He made his debut in February 2016 against Cambodian Tiger.
 He featured in both 2017 AFC Cup qualifying play-off games, as the Crown lost 7-3 over two legs to Singaporean side Home United.

 International career

 Baraing represented Cambodia's under 19 team at the 2016 AFF U-19 Youth Championship, playing in three games.
 He was first called up to the senior side in January 2017 and made his full international debut in a 7-2 loss to Saudi Arabia, in which he played 90 minutes.
 Having impressed in this game, despite the result, head coach Leonardo Vitorino claimed he was the best left-back in the country.
 He cemented his place in the team, and made his second appearance in a 3-2 loss to India later the same year.